Fayti1703/Linux-Documentation/Documentation.md

 setGID: Run executable with rights of the group, not the one of the executing group (Octal 2).

+stickyBit (Octal 1):
-stickyBit: Only owner of the file can remove or rename the file (Octal 1).
+	* On directories: For every file contained within: Only owner of the file can remove or rename the file.
+	* On files: On old systems, executable files with this bit were put into swap space.
+Now, it does nothing.

 ## chmod